 All Special Constables must successfully complete training courses before being posted to a Police Station to work as part of a response team.
+Our Training department are currently reviewing the Special Constable training programme, but we will update candidates as and when any changes are made.

 Training will cover every element of policing and will be delivered through classroom based sessions and various practical activities.